 The illegal trade in alcohol represents the biggest threat to the profitability of wholesalers in the food and drink sector.
-Duty-avoided beers, wine and spirits cost the Exchequer £1.2bn in lost revenue on 2013/14, and the consequent loss of trade from legitimate wholesalers to criminal gangs is recognized by our members as the highest priority among FWD’s public affairs work in Westminster.
+Duty-avoided beers, wine and spirits cost the Exchequer £1.3bn in lost revenue on 2015/16, and the consequent loss of trade from legitimate wholesalers to criminal gangs is recognized by our members as the highest priority among FWD’s public affairs work in Westminster.
+Since the introduction of the Alcohol Wholesaer Registration Scheme in April 2017 we've seen a marked decline in illict trade and consequently sales are returning to responsible, registered wholesalers.

 Registration of Alcohol Wholesalers (AWRS)